koor-tech/koor/SECURITY.md

 # Security Release Process

-Rook is a large growing community of storage providers, contributors, and users.
-The Rook community has adopted this security disclosure and response policy to ensure we responsibly handle critical issues.
+Koor Storage Distribution is a growing community of contributors, and users.
+The Koor Storage Distribution community has adopted this security disclosure and response policy to ensure we responsibly handle critical issues.